 Send the form electronically to all contributing authors.

-In order for the Editors to make the best decision on how to handle a manuscript it is important that any conflicts of interest that the authors or reviewers of a paper may have are disclosed on submission.
+In order for the Editors to make the best decision on how to handle a manuscript, it is important that any conflicts of interest that the authors or reviewers of a paper may have are disclosed on submission.

-A conflict of interest exists when professional judgement concerning such primary interests as patients’ welfare or validity of research may be influenced by possible financial gain or personal rivalry.
+A conflict of interest exists when professional judgment concerning such primary interests as patients’ welfare or validity of research may be influenced by possible financial gain or personal rivalry.
 It may arise for the authors of an article when they have a financial interest that may influence their interpretation of their results or those of others.